FGuzel/bookstoreapp/README.md

 ## Getting Started

-First, run the development server:
+To start the development server, run the following command:

 ```bash
 npm run dev